Ashah15/Bookstore-CMS/README.md

 -  [Twitter](https://twitter.com/AshaAbdullahi13)
 -  [Linkedin](https://www.linkedin.com/in/ashaabdullahi/)

-## 🤝 Contributing
+## Show your support

-Contributions, issues and feature requests are welcome!
+Give a ⭐️ if you like this project!

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](https://opensource.org/licenses/MIT) licensed.